pantheon-systems/documentation/source/content/modules-known-issues.md

 tags: [modules]
 ---

 This page lists modules that may not function as expected or are currently problematic on the Pantheon platform.
-This is not a comprehensive list (see [other issues](#other-issues)).
+This is not a comprehensive list (refer to [other issues](#other-issues)).
 We continually update it as problems are reported and/or solved.
 If you are aware of any modules that do not work as expected, please [contact support](/support).

 We do not prevent you from installing and using these plugins/modules.
 However, we cannot provide support for incompatible modules, or if they are used against the guidance provided here.